Part of

 Referrals

-If the level of need is deemed to be high enough, then the pupil will then be placed on a ‘sensory pathway’ which is an advisory pathway.
-Parents, carers and schools will initially be invited to either attend a ‘Sensory Information Group’.
-This is a training session lasting four hours to provide information about sensory processing, sensory processing difficulties and practical strategies to trial or be invited to do this training online.
+If the level of need is considered to be high enough, then the pupil will then be placed on a ‘sensory pathway’ which is an advisory pathway.
+Parents will be invited to watch a series of webinars with a follow-up telephone consultation to support them in writing a sensory plan for their child.

 The focus of this training is to empower parents, carers and schools with the knowledge to support children and young people effectively, while helping to develop specific tailor-made packages together.
 Participants receive a pack of information with recording sheets to track the progress made with the strategies suggested.